 I started to wonder why that might be.
 Rather than go into an, all men are terrible and secretly hate women snit, I began to think what else might be different from men’s experiences and women’s experiences.

 What exactly does a strong blast of Neptune do?
 It feeds creativity, it can create elaborate dream worlds, it can offer a connection to the divine realms.
 But it can also cause hallucinations, create fantasy escapist realms, and addiction to substances.
 The difference is not only our free will.
 It’s not simply that we choose what to do with that state, that’s the kind of thinking that leads to “think nice thoughts and you can get rid of your cancer” kinds of things.

 And hey, we lost some of our best men to this energy.
-It’s why some of our greatest Uranian mathematicians and inventors ended up in mental institutions or hanged themselves from the rafters.
+It’s why some of our greatest Uranian mathematicians and inventors ended up in mental institutions.
 But with very few outlets at all, you really don’t have a chance, it starts shredding you from the second the transit begins.